Sing a New Psalm:

 allow it to touch our hearts and change our lives.
 Amen.

-find a way to pray the Psalms that works for you
+find a way to pray the psalms that works for you

 how might your prayers be considered a sacrifice?